 Once the jam is cooked, use a large spoon to skim off the foam.
 There’s nothing wrong with the foam, but it doesn’t look pretty.

 Processing time depends on how far you are above sea level, so check the recipe below.
 At the end of the processing time, use the jar lifting tongs to remove the jars from the water, and set them on a clean towel.
 Let them sit undisturbed for several hours, so they can seal.
-You know they’re sealed when the center of the lid is depressed slightly and doesn’t move when you press it with your finger.
+You know the jars are sealed when the center of the lid is depressed and doesn’t move when you press it with your finger.
 You might hear a popping sound when the lids seal.

 - 3 ½ cups white sugar

 - 3 tablespoons lemon juice either fresh or bottled

 - Large wooden spoon or silicone spatula for stirring

 - Large wide pot like a soup pot for cooking

 - Sterilize the jars by washing in the dishwasher on the sterilize cycle or immersing in boiling water for 10 minutes.
 Place clean jars on a clean towel.
 Put 2 small ceramic plates in the refrigerator, because you will need them later to test the thickness of the jam.

 - Wash the raspberries, and pick off any leaves.
 Mash them with a potato masher, or process carefully with a food processor to get the texture you want.
 Measure the sugar, and reserve ¼ cup to mix with the pectin.

 - Mix the pectin, lemon juice, and ¼ cup sugar in a small bowl or measuring cup.